nathansobo/monarch/README.md

 ### Updating With Operations

-You can also call `Monarch.Repository.update` with an array of create, update, and destroy operations.
-This is useful, for example, when you are handling update events delivered via a web socket.
+You can also call `Monarch.Repository.update` with an array of `create`, `update`, and `destroy` operations.
+This is useful, for example, when you are handling real-time events delivered via a web socket.
+Operations are performed in the order in which they appear in the array.

 ```coffeescript
 Monarch.Repository.update([